 Sustainable economic transition is above all a source of investment opportunities.
 Our job is to identify the themes relevant to sustainable economic transition and, by extension, to select the companies that contribute to it.
-Our proprietary analysis model, presented in the 'Our proprietary ESG analysis model' section of this document, identifies five major pillars of sustainable transition and their material themes.
+Our proprietary analysis model, presented in part ""Our proprietary ESG analysis model" on page 14 of the present document sets out five major areas of sustainable transition and their material themes.